Promotional feature contributed by Experian

 Doing this could help you be better off in the long term, as when you make an application for a loan, credit card, mortgage or other type of credit – like a new utility contract or a mobile-phone account – lenders look at your credit report to work out a credit score for you.

 Lenders like to see evidence that you might be a responsible borrower, and given that late or missed repayments stay on your credit report for at least six years, it’s a good idea to make your repayments on time if you can.
-Checking your Experian Credit Score before you apply for new credit can give you a good indication of how lenders see you.
+Checking your Experian Credit Score (which you can now get free, forever) before you apply for new credit can give you a good indication of how lenders see you.

 Find out how to get involved in National Clear Your Clutter Day 2017